 Sustainability Program: Information for Advisors

 This is an opportunity, unique to St. Lawrence.
 It is a year-long living-learning community targeted toward sophomores and juniors during which approximately 10 students live in an intentional community immersed in the study and practice of sustainability on a working farm five miles from the SLU campus.
 Students take 1.5 credits in core courses on the farm each semester, a 1 credit Sustainability Leadership course and a .5 credit farm practicum.
 Students then choose to either fill out their schedule with electives offered on the farm or return to campus to complete major and/or distribution requirements.
-The core and elective courses examine sustainability through a variety of disciplinary lenses (see the Academic page for information on the course offerings for the 2017-2018 school year).
+The core and elective courses examine sustainability through a variety of disciplinary lenses (see the Academic page for information on the course offerings for the 2018-2019 school year).
 Experiential learning is a key component of the semester.
 Students will take local field trips to sustainability oriented farms and businesses.
 Students plan and cook meals together using produce grown and raised on the farm, participate in decision making regarding energy and resource use on site, help with farm activities such as animal care, food preservation, garden planning, seed starting, planting, green building design and carpentry.
-The deadline for applications is March 6, 2017 and should be completed through the CIIS website.
+The deadline for applications will be announced soon and should be completed through the CIIS website.

 Although students will live off-campus for the year, this is not an off-campus program and will not count toward students' options to study abroad twice during their time at SLU.
 The Sustainability Program is unique in that it offers students the option of living off campus in an intentional community, while maintaining close ties with departments, friends, and activities on campus.
 We actively encourage cross-fertilization, and participating students may return to campus to take advantage of courses, people, facilities and events on campus.
 We also encourage visitors to the Sustainability Program site.